-Cement prices Analysis: Cement prices remained flat posting a mild growth of 1 percent in September 2021(Y/Y).
+Cement prices Analysis: Cement prices remained subdued posting a mild growth of 1.2 percent in December 2021(Y/Y).
 After nearly half a decade long freefall trend of cement prices, the year-to-date data suggests the setting in of a somewhat lacklustre positive price growth which could persist for the for the foreseeable future provided demand push factors of cement remain weak.
 Government's capital project spending remains a key factor in the demand for cement given their high cement consumption intensity and private investments crowd-in effect.
-The 2021/22 government budget with a 14 percent cut on capital spending would mean weak demand and by extension prices for cement during the same period taking into account the compounded effect of weak private sector investment trend.
+Previous government budgets have proved to trade off capital spending for operational spending, a situation likely to persist in the upcoming 2022/23 National budget.
+Reduced capital spending means weak demand and by extension prices for cement during the same period taking into account the compounded effect of weak private sector investment trend.

-Super bricks: Price of super bricks were 4.5 percent up in September 2021 compared to September 2020.
+Super bricks: Price of super bricks were 4.7 percent up in December 2021 compared to December 2020.
 The price changes of bricks largely reflect the average trend of sand and cement prices the key input components for producing bricks.
-Among the material inputs for super bricks, sand prices went up by 8.6 percent, while cement prices remained steady with a marginal growth of 1 percent.
-The average fuel cost a proxy indicator of transport inflation have started to firm up.
+Among the material inputs for super bricks, sand prices went up by 8.2 percent, while cement prices remained steady with a marginal growth of 1.2 percent.
+The average fuel cost a proxy indicator of transport inflation continues to rise.
 Equally so, transport services inflation from the NCPI is exhibiting a similar trend.
 Going forward inflationary risks for bricks remain tilted to the upside largely due to expected inflationary pressures on sand and transportation prices that could persist.

-Sand: The price of sand increased by 8.5 and 8.5 percent (Year on Year) for building and plastering sand respectively in September 2021 (y/y).
-The September 2021 sand price inflation increased largely due to enforcement of sand mining regulations which continue to trigger supply chain disruptions.
-However, the current environmental enforcement measures pushing sand mining activities further away from end-user supply points mean transport cost is now key factor on end user sand prices.
+Sand: The price of sand increased by 8.2 and 8.3 percent (Year on Year) for building and plastering sand respectively in December 2021 (y/y).
+Environmental-related enforcement of sand mining regulations continue to trigger supply chain disruptions and remain key upside risk to sand price inflation.
 With the recent fuel price increases, the possibility of seeing a pass-through effect in terms of increased sand price inflation cannot be entirely ruled out.

-Electrical goods: In September 2021 the prices of electrical goods were 8.7 percent higher compared to September 2020.
+Electrical goods: In December 2021 the prices of electrical goods were 8.9 percent higher compared to December 2020.
 These materials are predominantly imported, and their domestic prices get the cue from a combination of both domestic and international factors.
-Of recent, production costs have edged up mainly due to a combination of firming commodity and raw materials prices and rising labour costs.
-Sharp price increases were further observed on plumbing and tilling materials that equally import dominated.
-Going forward the stronger outlook of commodity prices amid the ongoing recovery pose upside inflationary risk on these materials.
+Global production costs continue to edge up mainly due to a combination of firming commodity and raw materials prices and rising labour costs.
+Sharp price increases were further observed on plumbing and tilling materials that are equally import dominated.
+Going forward the stronger outlook of commodity prices amid the ongoing recovery and the weak domestic currency outlook pose upside inflationary risk on these materials.

 For detailed building material prices and annual changes, refer to table 1 below.
-Overall, prices of building materials were 6.4 percent higher in September 2021 compared to September 2020.
+Overall, prices of building materials were 7.1 percent higher in December 2021 compared to December 2020.